 Purvi is also committed to the firm’s pro bono initiatives and has worked on a number of pro bono matters during her tenure at the firm.
 Most recently, she represented an interfaith coalition of more than 50 religious organizations as amici in various cases challenging the 2017 “travel ban” Executive Orders.
 In 2014, Purvi successfully argued a Ninth Circuit appeal on behalf of a U.S. citizen who was wrongfully subjected to two years of pre-trial detention as a result of a detainer imposed by U.S. Immigration and Customs Enforcement (Mendia v.
 Garcia, 768 F.3d 1009 (9th Cir.
 2014)).

 Firm Leader.
 Purvi is committed to advancing diversity at Morrison & Foerster, serving as the Co-Chair of the firm’s Diversity Strategy Committee.
 She was also selected as the firm’s Leadership Council on Legal Diversity (LCLD) Fellow in 2014 and remains active in the organization as an alumna.
 In addition, Purvi has served as hiring partner for the Los Angeles office since Fall 2015.

 Community Leader.
 Purvi is also actively engaged in the community.
-In 2015, she joined an inaugural steering committee of judges, in-house and outside counsel, and educators working with "Just the Beginning – A Pipeline Organization” (JTB) to launch a Los Angeles-based Summer Legal Institute.
-She also currently serves as Co-President of the South Asian Bar Association of Southern California and is a member of the board of the Asian Pacific American Bar Association of Los Angeles.
+In 2019, she was a founding board member of Legal Education Access Pipeline (LEAP), a fellows program dedicated to increasing access to legal education for underrepresented populations.
+She has also been working with “Just the Beginning – A Pipeline Organization” (JTB) since 2015, when she joined an inaugural steering committee of judges, in-house and outside counsel, and educators to launch a Los Angeles-based Summer Legal Institute.
+She is a past Co-President of the South Asian Bar Association of Southern California (SABA-SC) and in 2019, was named SABA-SC’s Mentor of the Year.